 Evolution is the major unifying theory of biology.
 This course introduces the processes of evolution, most of which can be examined in contemporary time through experiment, theory, simulation and examination of patterns in nature.
 The class format will combine lecture, activities and discussions.
 Topics will include Darwinian natural selection, population genetics, adaptation, speciation, reconstructing phylogenetic history, macroevolution, sexual selection, and the consequences of evolution for conservation and human health.
 Examples will be drawn from all levels of biology, from molecular to ecological.
 Students will read, analyze and discuss primary literature in the evolutionary biology.
 This counts toward the upper-level environmental biology requirement for the major.
 Prerequisite: BIOL 116 or permission of instructor.

 Animal physiology examines the processes of animal cells, tissues and organ systems.
 In this class, we will seek to understand how physiological processes relate to the survival of an animal in its environment.
 We will use three primary approaches: (1) comparative, contrasting animals that live in different environments; (2) environmental, exploring how animals survive in challenging environments; and (3) structure-function, examining how the anatomy of a system relates to its function.
 Each organ system (nerve, muscle, cardiovascular, respiratory, gastrointestinal, renal and excretory) will be covered in detail.
 Readings from the primary research literature will be assigned.
-The course includes a multi-part writing assignment.
+Students complete a project in which they write about a physiology research paper for both scientific and general audiences.
 This counts toward the upper-level organismal biology/physiology requirement for the major.
 Prerequisite: BIOL 115, equivalent or permission of instructor.

 This laboratory class explores the techniques, equipment and experimental designs common to animal physiology.
 Topics may include muscle physiology, cardiac physiology, salt and water balance, metabolism, and exercise physiology.
 A variety of experimental techniques will be used.
 Students will participate in experimental design, perform experiments and present results in oral and written form.
 Students also will read and analyze relevant papers from the primary literature.
 Prerequisite: BIOL 109Y-110Y and completion of or concurrent enrollment in BIOL 243.
 This counts toward the upper-level laboratory requirement.